Budgeted Out-tree Maximization with Submodular Prizes

-Given an infeasible out-subtree $I_i$, for some $i\in[s]$, each out-subtree generated out of $I_i$ costs at least $m/2$, except for the possible out-subtree made of only the root node of $I_i$ and a possible out-subtree of cost smaller than $m/2$.
-Note that by construction at most one of these two additional out-subtrees can be generated.
-Therefore, for each $i\in [s]$, the number $s_i$ of out-subtrees generated out of $I_i$ is
+We now bound the number $N$ of generated out-subtrees.
+Given an infeasible out-subtree $I_i$, for some $i\in[s]$, each out-subtree generated from $I_i$ costs at least $m/2$, except for the possible out-subtree made of only the root node of $I_i$ and a possible out-subtree of cost smaller than $m/2$.
+Note that, by construction, at most one of these two additional out-subtrees can be generated.
+Hence, for each $i\in [s]$, the number $s_i$ of out-subtrees generated from $I_i$ is

 Since $I_1, \dots, I_{s+1}$ are disjoint, then the overall number of generated out-subtrees is at most $N\leq 1+\sum_{i\in [s]} s_i\le1+\sum_{i\in[s]} 4 \left\lfloor \frac{c(I_i)}{m} \right\rfloor\le 5 \left\lfloor \frac{c(\hat{T})}{m} \right\rfloor$. \end{proof}